 David says, "If a man does not repent, He (God) will sharpen His sword" (Psalms 7:12).
 The clear indication here is that God prepares a judgement (sword) for those who refuse to repent.

 2. Repentance leads to salvation.

-Paul teaches about a "…repentance without regret leading to salvation" (II Cor.
-7:10).
+Paul teaches about a "…repentance without regret leading to salvation" (II Corinthians 7:10).
 We often forget that without repentance baptism is void of meaning and effect.

 3. Repentance confirms our faith.

 John the Baptist called on people to demonstrate their faith in the Kingdom to come by doing works "…worthy of repentance" (Luke 3:8).
 Strong faith is the wellspring for our joy and peace, but sincere repentance is what keeps that source full.

 The first sign of new faith or growing faith is a desire to "do better", to remove the old and take on a new attitude or action.
 This is the blessing of repentance working in us through the Word and the Spirit.
 We shouldn't stifle or frustrate it but rather should submit to our desire to repent and reap the rewards.

 - What type of sin do you find most difficult to repent of?